norcams/iaas/docs/team/operations/local-repo.rst

 whereas `rpm` is reachable from the world.

-The access lists for the restricted areas are maintained in the *repo-admin* gitolite repositoryi, in the `httpd` subdirectory.
+The access lists for the restricted areas are maintained in the *repo-admin* gitolite repository, in the `httpd` subdirectory.

 Upload procedure
 ````````````````

 Probably the simplest way to upload a file to the ``rpm`` (or ``nonfree``) archive is to first
-place the file on an available web site and then download it into
-the archive on *download*:
+place the file on an available web site and then download it into the archive on *download*:

 1. upload file to a web archive (for instance `<https://folk.uio.no>`_ for UiO affiliated personel)
 #. log in to *download* from one of the login nodes in the usual manner::